 To create well-designed solutions for complex digital products, an understanding of users and their goals is integral.
 This human-centered design process starts by taking a good look at your users through research.

 - Contextual inquiries

 - Usability testing

 I’ve also done some market research such as surveys and focus groups when necessary.
 I’ve even been asked to run a beta test.
-Secondary research is another tool I will whip out of my back pocket when necessary: published findings from related studies, books, and analyst reports.
+Secondary research is another tool I will whip out of my back pocket when necessary: literature reviews, market research, competitive analysis, and environmental scans.

 A quick note for those opposed to the term “user research.”
 I recognize that it’s a somewhat ambiguous and confusing term.
 However, I use it to avoid industry jargon to keep my activities more transparent.
 I primarily use it to mean 1:1 user studies such as usability testing and ethnographic studies.